-The Board of Directors is made up of seven (7) to nine (9) Directors.
-A resolution must be made at each election to approve the number of directors.
+The Board of Directors is made up of seven (7) Directors.

 7.2 Who Can be a Director

 (a) Co-op Act

 Directors must be Members of the Co-op who are at least 18 years old and have the other qualifications stated in the Co-op Act.
 These qualifications are that a Director may not be bankrupt or incapable of managing property under the Substitute Decisions Act.
 They apply at the time Directors are elected and while they are Directors.
 If an existing Director no longer has the required qualifications, the position on the Board is automatically vacant.